Online misinformation is fueling tensions over the Southport stabbing attack that killed 3 children

 Governments around the world, including Britain’s, are struggling with how to curb toxic material online.
 U.K. Home Secretary Yvette Cooper said Tuesday that social media companies “need to take some responsibility” for the content on their sites.

-Katwala said that social platforms such as Facebook and X, formerly Twitter, worked to “de-amplify” false information in real time after mass shootings at two mosques in Christchurch, New Zealand in 2019.
+Katwala said that social platforms such as Facebook and X worked to “de-amplify” false information in real time after mass shootings at two mosques in Christchurch, New Zealand, in 2019.

 Since Elon Musk, a self-styled free-speech champion, bought X, it has gutted teams that once fought misinformation on the platform and restored the accounts of banned conspiracy theories and extremists.